Best New Orleans Family Attractions in Louisiana

 504/523-4522

-The Memorial Hall, located in the Arts District opposite the WWII Museum, is the oldest museum in Louisiana and has the second largest collection of Confederate memorabilia from the Civil War period in the US.
+Memorial Hall, located in the Arts District opposite the WWII Museum, has the second largest collection of Confederate memorabilia from the Civil War period in the world.
 All members of the family are sure to find something that interests them in the thousands of Confederate artifacts.
 Popular attractions include Confederate soldier uniforms, personal belongings, guns and swords, battle flags, paintings, and photographs.
-Be sure to see exhibits about Confederate President, Jefferson Davis, who was placed at Memorial Hall after his death for one and a half days, when more than 60,000 people came to pay their respects.
+Be sure to see exhibits about Confederate President Jefferson Davis, who was placed at Memorial Hall after his death.
+During a day and a half, more than 60,000 people came to pay their respects.

 Magazine Street